agile-ts/documentation/docs/main/Introduction.md

 I felt like I need a simpler, more straightforward solution.
 One day I accidentally stumbled across a stream from [@jamiepine](https://twitter.com/jamiepine).
 Jamie was using an interesting approach of State Management which I haven't seen yet.
-The Framework he used was called PulseJs, the ancestor of AgileTs, so to speak.
+The Library he used was called PulseJs, the ancestor of AgileTs, so to speak.

 I liked this concept of State Management a lot and started using it in my own projects.
 At this point in time (spring 2020), it wasn't officially released.